xtelos/csgo_project/README.md

 ##### Empty data for players.csv
 During some events, only 1-2 maps were played per match, leaving data for the remaining columns (player stats regarding maps 2 and 3) empty.
-As a result, if maps 2 or 3 were not played during a match, then the player stats for that match will be merely listed as 0.0.
+As a result, if maps 2 or 3 were not played during a match, then the player stats for those maps will be merely added as 0.

-2015 missing chunks of data (kills, etc.) - investigate
+##### Earliest date varies per CSV

-##### Picks.csv ends in 2016, other CSVs end in 2015
+The earliest date for every CSV is different.
+Economy.csv ends in 2017-04-04, picks ends in 2016-04-12, players ends in 2015-10-07, and results ends in 2015-11-03.
+Therefore, for some matches will be unable to be joined with entries from the other tables.

 ### Relevant Sources and Libraries:
 - Kaggle Dataset on CSGO Professional Matches